Kebap/mg-muddler/README.md

 Status:
 - Created muddle workflow file in /.github
-- Copied 2 triggers from original package into muddle src files
+- Copied all items (triggers, alias, etc.) from original package into muddle src files
+  - Only missing is configuration of folders, incl. comments in folders, order of folders
+  - Opened feature requests with demonnic upstream to possibly add those in the future
 - Workflows run alright
   - "Actions" tab shows list of current and last workflows
   - Standard duration for muddle is 20-30sec, very nice